-The 5/8-11 spindle thread on your angle grinder means it has a 5/8 inch diameter spindle with 11 threads per inch.
-This threading is standard in many grinders, including models like the Makita 9554NB.
-Ensuring a correct fit for your grinding wheels and attachments is essential to prevent wobbling and improve safety.
-You’ll need compatible flange nuts and disks with the right arbor size for peak performance.
-Discover more important details about fitting and compatibility here.
+The 5/8-11 spindle thread on your angle grinder means it has a 5/8-inch diameter spindle with 11 threads per inch.
+This threading is standard on many grinders, including the Makita 9554NB.
+Getting a correct fit for your grinding wheels and attachments prevents wobbling and keeps you safe.
+You’ll need compatible flange nuts and disks with the right arbor size for reliable performance.

 What Does the 5/8-11 Spindle Thread Mean for Your Grinder?